aliasgar-analyst/Blinkit-Sales-Analysis/README.md

-# Blinkit Sales Analysis
+# Blinkit Sales Analysis and Predictive Modeling

 ## Objective
-Analyze Blinkit sales data to identify trends and factors affecting sales performance.
+To analyze Blinkit sales data to understand key factors influencing sales performance and to build a predictive model based on the same dataset.

 ## Dataset
-Retail sales dataset containing product, outlet, and sales information.
+The dataset contains information related to products, outlets, and sales metrics.
-Dataset included missing values and inconsistent labels.
+It includes missing values, duplicate records, and inconsistent categorical labels, making it suitable for real-world data analysis and preprocessing.

-## Analysis Performed
+## Key Tasks Performed

-- Data cleaning and preprocessing
+### Data Cleaning and Preprocessing
-- Handling missing values and duplicates
+- Identified and handled missing values
+- Removed duplicate records
+- Standardized inconsistent categorical values
+- Converted columns to appropriate data types

+### Exploratory Data Analysis (EDA)
+- Analyzed sales trends across outlets and product categories
-- Sales analysis by outlet and product category
+- Compared sales performance based on outlet size and location
+- Generated summary statistics and group-level insights

+### Feature Engineering
+- Created new features to improve analytical clarity
+- Prepared data for modeling by selecting relevant variables

+### Predictive Modeling
+- Built a machine learning model using the cleaned dataset
-- Basic exploratory data analysis
+- Split data into training and testing sets
+- Evaluated model performance using appropriate metrics

-## Tools Used
+## Tools and Technologies
 - Python
 - Pandas
 - NumPy
-- Matplotlib
-- Seaborn
+- Scikit-learn
 - Jupyter Notebook

 ## Key Insights
-- Certain outlet types generate higher average sales
+- Certain outlet characteristics have a strong influence on sales
-- Medium-sized outlets show stronger performance
+- Medium-sized outlets tend to perform better on average
+- Product type and outlet location play an important role in sales variation

 ## Conclusion
+This project demonstrates an end-to-end data analysis workflow, from raw data cleaning to exploratory analysis and predictive modeling.
-This analysis provides insights that can support inventory planning and outlet-level decision making.
+The insights and model can help support data-driven decision-making related to inventory planning and outlet performance optimization.